verdog/compilers/nolife/generator/README.md

 There is a type checker visitor, a printer visitor (prints the AST), a memory map visitor, and a code generator visitor.
 `nlc.cpp` sets up the visitors and compiles a Nolife program.

+## Notes
+The type checker will complain if the program name in the Nolife file (e.g. `program foo`) collides with the name of a variable or procedure.
+To fix this, just change the name of the program name.

 Written by Josh Chandler for CS 5810.